Agree to the Five Elements of Participation

 2. Church Contact Sheet

-4. All forms alphabetized and merged (student forms with sponsor forms)
+3. All completed release forms.
+These forms should be alphabetized and merged (student forms with adult forms)

 Tabernacle Seat Reservations